 I had booked to stay at the Jollyboys Backpackers.
 I had been recommended it by some other travellers I met earlier in my trip and I wasn’t disappointed.

-There is a nice swimming pool (very well received after the 28-hour slog of an overland journey), a bar, restaurant and garden with mango trees.
-I didn’t think I was ever going to leave this little oasis!
+There is a nice swimming pool, a bar, restaurant and garden with mango trees.
+All this was very well received after the 28-hour slog of an overland journey, I didn’t want to ever leave this little oasis!

-Livingstone is a great base for a visit to the Devil’s Pool.
-As you’d expect from a place as close to the Victoria Falls, it is a little bit touristy, but it still holds on to its authentic small-town vibe.
-It felt a little more affluent than the other towns I had visited, but again, that’s probably due to the tourism.
+As you’d expect from a place so close to the Victoria Falls, it is a little bit touristy, but it still holds on to its authentic small-town vibe.
+It felt a little more affluent than the African other towns I had visited, but again, that’s probably due to the tourism.

-My first day here was just strolling around.
-I visited the craft market which is constant harassment – the traders tell you how poor they are and how they need you to buy something so they can afford the bus home.
+As I wandered there was pretty much constant harassment – the traders told me how poor they are and how they needed me to buy something so they could afford the bus home.

-Just be ready for it as they are good and it really pulls at your heartstrings, making you feel really guilty if you don’t buy something from them.
+They are very good at it and it really pulled at my heartstrings, making me feel really guilty.
 I ended up caving in and buying a carved giraffe statue that was made by a local trader.